Thank you for visiting. Please SIGN UP to get the latest news from Senator Marcus!

 "Of all the questions which can come before this nation, there is none which compares in importance with the central task of leaving this land better land for our descendants than it is for us.
 Conservation is a great moral issue." ~ Teddy Roosevelt

 Our state is well positioned to be a leader in solar and wind technologies, yet when the GOP took over the NCGA, they reduced incentives for solar energy and placed a moratorium on wind energy.
 Fortunately, as we saw with the innovative adoption of REPS in 2007, we do not need to choose between a strong economy and smart environmental policies.
 Our decision to be a leader on solar has provided a huge payoff all these years later.
-In fact, clean energy has already generated about $6.4 billion in economic activity statewide.
-And our state’s natural beauty drives a $23 billion tourist industry.
+In fact, clean energy has already generated about $28.2 billion in economic activity statewide from 2007-2018, while our state’s natural beauty drove a $19.96 billion tourist industry during 2020.
 It’s not either/or - we should choose both.
 Smart environmental policies are smart economic policies.

 Elected leaders bear great responsibility to ensure that North Carolina’s natural resources support the health and well-being of our citizens and that our economy is one that looks forward rather than backward.
 As your State Senator, I view this responsibility as both an exciting opportunity and a moral imperative.